octopus-sensing/octopus-sensing/docs/tutorial.rst

 **Troubleshooting**

-Keep in your mind, before running the code, turn on the Shimmer3 sensor and pair bluetooth and the serial port.
+Keep in your mind, before running the code, turn on the Shimmer3 sensor and pair Bluetooth and the serial port.
 (Shimmer password: 1234)

-For example in linux you can do it as follow:
+For example, in Linux you can do it as follow:
-    1. hcitool scan   //It shows the macaddress of device. for shimmer it is 00:06:66:F0:95:95
+    1. hcitool scan   //It shows the mac-address of the device. for shimmer it is 00:06:66:F0:95:95
     2. vim /etc/bluetooth/rfcomm.conf write the below line in it: rfcomm0{ bind no; device 00:06:66:F0:95:95; channel 1; comment "serial port" }
     3. sudo rfcomm connect rfcomm0 00:06:66:F0:95:95 // This is for reading bluetooth data from a serial port

 Adding several sensors
 """"""""""""""""""""""

-To add each sensor, we should firstly create an instance of it and then add it to the device coordinator device list.
+To add each sensor, we should first create an instance of it and then add it to the device coordinator device list.
 The device coordinator will manage synchronous data recording by sending some markers to all devices in its device_list.

 >>> my_shimmer = Shimmer3Streaming(name="shimmer",